Skycoder42/QtRestClient/README.md

 The API consists of 3 main classes:
 - **RestClient:** Set up the API, i.e. how to access it, the base URL and headers
 - **RestClass:** A subset of the API, allows to make requests
-- **RestReply:** The reply control returned for every request, to obtain the result and react on errors
+- **RestReply/GenericRestReply:** The reply control returned for every request, to obtain the result and react on errors

 ### Example
 The following example shows an example request made to [JSONPlaceholder](https://jsonplaceholder.typicode.com/).